-Groovy requires Java, so you need to have a version available (while groovy 1.6 supported JDK 1.4 or greater, for groovy 1.7 onwards, minimum JDK 1.5 is needed).
+Groovy requires Java, so you need to have a version available (1.4 or greater is required).
 Here are the steps if you don't already have Java installed:

-- Get the suitable Java distribution from the http://java.sun.com website.
+- Get the latest Java distribution from the http://java.sun.com website.

 - Run the installer.